callmespring/callmespring.github.io/talk.md

 ### Talk

+* INFORMS Annual Meeting, Online, Oct.
+2021 (invited), [Does the Markov Decision Process Fit the Data: Testing for the Markov Property in Sequential Decision Making](./slides/slides_middle.pdf)

 * European Young Statisticians Meeting, Online, Sep.
 2021 (invited), [Does the Markov Decision Process Fit the Data: Testing for the Markov Property in Sequential Decision Making](./slides/slides_middle.pdf)

 * EuroCIM, Online, Sep.
 2021, [Testing Mediation Effects Using Logic of Boolean Matrices](./slides/LOGAN.pdf)